 The Dose button will launch a small window showing a cumulative dose in electrons per square Angstrom.
 Dose is added whenever the screen is down, and whenever a picture is taken, except that pictures of the Trial and Focus areas will be ignored in Low Dose mode.
 No dose is added when the beam intensity is outside a calibrated range.
 Press the Reset button to zero the cumulative dose.

-This readout shows the same defocus value as appears in an FEI interface.
+This readout shows the same defocus value as appears in a Thermo/FEI interface.
 On a JEOL or Hitachi, it is initially a value relative to the defocus when the program was started.
 It will NOT be the same as the 'measured defocus' reported by the autofocus routine.
-The defocus value shown here is based on the current objective lens strength, and it is relative to the lens setting when you last selected 'Reset Defocus' in the FEI interface, or did a 'Reset Defocus' operation from within SerialEM.
+The defocus value shown here is based on the current objective lens strength, and it is relative to the lens setting when you last selected 'Reset Defocus' in the Thermo/FEI interface, or did a 'Reset Defocus' operation from within SerialEM.
 The 'measured defocus' is based on the amount of image displacement that occurs when the beam is tilted, and it should reflect how far the specimen is from zero defocus.

 Reset button (JEOL and Hitachi only)

 Reset the defocus readout to zero.
 This does not affect the actual focus setting of the microscope.

 This readout shows the total image shift in microns.
 When a montage is being acquired, this value will briefly reflect the image shift of individual pieces.
 However, in low dose mode, it will show only the image shift used to select the field of view and will not show the additional image shift of the acquisition areas.
 On JEOL microscopes where projector shift is being used instead of the image shift coils, this field is labeled PLA, but the same kind of shift is referred to everywhere else in the program as image shift.

 This readout shows the objective lens strength in percent, and will match the value shown in the microscope interface on a Thermo/FEI scope.